How to connect to other services with Zapier

 Zapier is a tool that can help you with this.
 Follow the instructions in this article if you want to use Zapier to connect your Tripetto response data with other software services.

-There are alternatives to use for Zapier, for example Integromat and Pabbly Connect.
+There are alternatives to use for Zapier, for example Make (formerly Integromat), Pabbly Connect or even a custom webhook.
 Of course it's up to you to use your favorite automation tool.

 How to use